-GRC has carried out a continuous drilling program since 2003 when the company took control of the Arista project mining concessions, now part of GRC's Don David Gold Mine.
-GRC continues the development of an aggressive exploration program that includes underground mine development, such as access ramps, drifts, and crosscuts into the Arista, Switchback, and Alta Gracia vein systems.
+GRC has carried out a continuous drilling program since 2003 when the company took control of the Arista Project mining concessions, now part of GRC's Don David Gold Mine.
+GRC continues the development of an aggressive exploration program that includes underground mine development, such as access ramps, drifts, and crosscuts into the Arista, Switchback, Three Sisters and Alta Gracia vein systems.

-In the 1940s, exploration adits were mined into the Manto Vein, but the results of this activity were not reported.
-In the 1980s, mining took place on the Alta Gracia property; again, no information on exploration activity is available.
+In the 1940s, exploration adits were mined into the Manto vein, but the results of this activity were not reported.
+In the 1980s, mining took place in the Alta Gracia Project area.
+Again, no information on exploration activity is available.

 In 1998 - 1999, before GRC's involvement, several DDGM concessions were leased to Apex.
-Apex conducted an exploration program involving geologic mapping, surface sampling, and an 11-hole RC drilling program (1,242 m) into the shallow dipping vein, manto-style deposit (Manto Vein).
+Apex conducted an exploration program involving geologic mapping, surface sampling, and an 11-hole, 1,242 m RC drilling program into the Manto vein, a shallow-dipping, manto-style vein deposit.